‘xXx: Return Of Xander Cage’ Star Deepika Padukone On That Vin Diesel Romance Rumor

 Is There A Real Romance Between Vin Diesel And Deepika Padukone?

-Ellen DeGeneres recently played host to Deepika on her talk show and, as News Nation reports, the talk show host was primarily interested in confirming rumors that a steamy romance had developed between Diesel and Padukone on the set of xXx: Return of Xander Cage.
+Ellen DeGeneres recently played host to Deepika on her talk show, and as News Nation reports, the talk show host was primarily interested in confirming rumors that a steamy romance had developed between Diesel and Padukone on the set of xXx: Return of Xander Cage.
 Surprisingly forthcoming, Deepika confessed to having a big crush on Vin and that she has even fantasized what it would be like to have babies with the Xander Cage actor.

 This confession led Ellen to dig deeper, suggesting that such confessions would seem to indicate there is more going on than mere friendship.